 1- Sell your house to a wholesaler

-What most people don’t realize is that almost 40 percent of all real estate transactions taking place in this country use all the cash.
+What most people don’t realize is that almost 40 percent of all real estate transactions taking place in this country use all cash.
 Which means banks will not participate.
-It also means the bulk of the conventional underwriting barriers are gone.
+It also means the bulk of the conventional underwriting barriers is gone.
 Yet wholesalers are doing something far more unusual.

 They’re supporting your home, middle man.
 Only for the Upper Dollar.
 Yet you are going to get a decent amount.
 That is for sure.
 On their end, they have lined up cash buyers who tell them what product they are interested in.